 Honours: England (18 caps), British & Irish Lions (2013, Australia - 2 caps)

 Alex is one of the most dynamic and exciting front-row forwards in world rugby and was a standout player for the British & Irish Lions on the 2013 tour to Australia, starting both the 1st and 3rd Test matches as the tourists sealed a historic series win.

 Born in New York, Alex was introduced to rugby at the age of five by his American father after the family moved to England and Alex played for KCS Old Boys, London Scottish, Cobham and London Welsh before joining the London Irish Academy.

 Alex has represented England at every level from U18 upwards, and having represented both England and the USA U19s Alex was an ever-present at tight-head prop as England U20s won the Grand Slam in the 2008 Six Nations Championship.

 Alex was eligible to represent any of three countries at senior level - England, the USA (by birth), and Italy (through his Italian great grandfather) - but cast his lot with England when he made his debut for the England Saxons against Russia at the 2010 Churchill Cup.

 Alex's rapid rise to the England senior team was complete in February 2011 when, having initially been called up to the squad as injury cover, Andrew Sheridan's withdrawal gave him his first start against Italy.

-Alex is currently part of the London Irish leadership group having become the youngest player in the professional era to captain the Exiles when he led the side out against Saracens towards the end of the 2011/12 season.
+For London Irish Alex made 79 appearances in five seasons following his debut against London Wasps in September 2008, also becoming the youngest player in the professional era to captain the Exiles when he led the side out against Saracens towards the end of the 2011/12 season.

 > March 2012: Alex speaks to RFUtv ahead of the Italy Six Nations match